 Dental care in the Netherlands

-The Dutch visit their dentist on a regular basis – approximately 85 percent of the population go once or twice a year.
-Consequently, most people’s teeth in the Netherlands are in pretty good shape.
+The Dutch visit their dentist on a regular basis — approximately 85 percent of the population go once or twice a year.
+Expat health insurance provider Bupa Global discusses dental care in the Netherlands and how the Dutch keep their teeth in pretty good shape.

 Types of practices